What is the harmonica?

-In the same way, we find techniques in which we must suck instead of blowing and it is advisable to learn as many as we can so that our arsenal is as wide as possible.
+In the same way, we find techniques in which we must suck instead of blowing and it's advisable to learn as many as we can so that our arsenal is as wide as possible.

 Repertoire is a very important aspect.
-Generally, the musician associates advancement with the songs or rhythms he or she can play.
-Therefore, to learn how to play the harmonica it is advisable to know the techniques and practice breathing while playing a lick, riff or phrase of an iconic song.
+Generally, the musician associates advancement with the songs or rhythms they can play.
+Therefore, to learn how to play the harmonica it's advisable to know the techniques and practice breathing while playing a lick, riff or phrase of an iconic song.

 Where to buy a harmonica

-In the modern era there are a huge number of options for buying a harmonica.
-But not all of them are really recommendable, so it is necessary to find one that has at least three fundamental characteristics:
+Currently, there are a huge number of options for buying a harmonica.
+But not all of them are really recommendable, so it's necessary to find one that has at least three fundamental characteristics:

-- Large stock: In order to choose the right harmonica, it is important to find a store that has a varied, large stock, with different types, models, materials and tonalities.
-Only then will we be able to see a real variety that will allow us to compare them in order to buy the best one.
+- Large stock: In order to choose the right harmonica, it's important to find a store that has a varied, large stock, with different types, models, materials and tonalities.

-- Convenience: Many times we do not have enough time to go to a store at a certain time.
-Therefore, it is advisable to look for one that sells harmonicas online that is available 24 hours a day, but also offers multiple payment and shipping options.
+- Convenience: Many times we do not have enough time to visit a physical store.
+Therefore, it's advisable to look for one that sells harmonicas online that is available 24 hours a day, but also offers multiple payment and shipping options.

 - Specialization: We should look for a store specialized in musical instruments.
-Don’t shop in a department store, but in one whose purpose is to sell instruments.
+Don't shop in a department store, but in one dedicated to selling instruments.

 There are a wide variety of online stores that offer the three elements mentioned above.
-One of the largest and with the largest stock and the best reputation in the music market is Thomann, which is undoubtedly the best store specializing in musical instruments.
+One of the largest and with the vastest stock and the best reputation in the music market is Thomann.

 The best harmonica brands

-- Hohner: It is perhaps the major reference in reed instruments.
-The harmonicas in this family are wonderful and the Marine Band Crossover model is for many reasons your best choice.
+- Hohner: It's perhaps the major reference in reed instruments.
+The harmonicas in this family are wonderful, and the Marine Band Crossover model is for many reasons, the ideal choice.

-- Thomann: All the quality of this German house is expressed in its chromatic harmonics that surpasses in several aspects many high-end brands.
+- Thomann: All the quality of this German house is expressed in its chromatic harmonicas, that surpass in several aspects those of many high-end brands.

-- Harley Benton: A Thomann brand and a reflection of their quest to meet the needs of beginners, which is evident in their student packs.
+- Harley Benton: A Thomann brand and a reflection of their quest to meet the needs of budding learners, which is evident in their student packs.

-- Seydel Söhne: Many of its proposals are rated by experts as the best on the market.
+- Seydel Söhne: Many of their pieces are rated by experts as the best on the market.
 In our review we describe an excellent option that you should hurry to get to know.

-- Lee Oscar: The mark of this virtuoso harmonica player who, after not finding an instrument that met his needs, joined the task of creating one with his own stamp.
+- Lee Oscar: The mark of this virtuoso harmonica player who, after not finding the perfect instrument, set out to create one with his own stamp of approval.

-- Suzuki: This brand is perhaps the most expensive you can find in the market, but believe us that each of its chromatic harmonicas is worth it.
+- Suzuki: This brand is perhaps the most expensive you can find on the market, but each and every one of its chromatic harmonicas is worth it.

 - Thomann Chromatic 64 Harp